 When I eventually got around to picking up Sally Rooney’s much-raved-about debut Conversations with Friends last year, I was pleasantly surprised to find that the hype was entirely justified.
 So when I discovered her Booker Prize-winning Normal People under the tree on Christma Day I couldn’t wait to tuck in.

 My god, it’s good.
 I fell in love with both Marianne and Connell.
-The goldfish bowl rural community they grow up felt so familiar.
+The goldfish bowl rural community they grow up in felt so familiar.
 And spookier still, while I read about the couple’s ambitions to get schols, my little sister was at home studying for them herself.
 Rooney has a way of drawing you into her world and the claustrophobia of its smallness, the whispers beyond the page that seem to haunt Connell, the weight of insecurities that drag Marianne down into moments so full of danger you forget to breathe.

-More than anything, the beautiful relationship the pair, the strength they find in each other, it’s the romance this cold, digital world needs.
-As readers, we sit just beyond it all, thoroughly invested, as if at eavesdropping from the next table.
+More than anything, the beautiful relationship the pair have, the strength they find in each other, it’s the romance this cold, digital world needs.
+As readers, we sit just beyond it all, thoroughly invested, as if eavesdropping from the next table.
 We see the nano-reactions, hear the inner narrative they can’t bring themselves to say out loud, we feel the ebb and flow of distance between them with each chapter.

-Rooney can dangle us from any novel with our own heartstrings and my God can she make the people of Ireland take one good look of themselves in her nicely polished looking glass.
+Rooney can dangle us from any novel with our own heartstrings and my God can she make the people of Ireland take one good look at themselves in her nicely polished looking glass.
 The disgusting disparity of wealth, the crimes of the banking crisis still unpunished, the abhorrent intellectual snobbery that still lurks in institutions such as Trinity College – nothing escapes Rooney’s gaze.
-But she can hide it from us – folding it within human stories, peppering it lightly in a young man’s shame or lack of it.
+But she can hide it from us – folding it within human stories, peppering it lightly in a young man’s shame or lack thereof.

 There are reasons Rooney is being touted as one of the greatest writers of our time at the tender age of 27.
 I can’t wait to see what she does next.